 Tis the time of year again for all the cookie baking to begin amongst family and friends.

-Today I’m sharing a recipe for thick and soft sugar cookies.
-This recipe makes the BEST cookies EVER!
-Cookies that are buttery, soft, not too sweet, and bake to perfection every time!
+So today I’m sharing a recipe for the best sugar cookies ever!
+I promise.
+These cookies are deliciously buttery, soft, not too sweet, and bake to perfection every time.
 So grab your ingredients and let the season for excessive baking (and eating) commence!

 Tips and tricks for the best sugar cookie recipe:

 - If you are planning to make these cookies, take out the butter you will need the night before so it will be softened when you begin baking.